-Although the name is misspelled, the boulder below marks the spot as Aycrigg’s Falls.
-Aycrigg’s Falls is one of Exploring PA’s nine best sites in the state for waterfall fans.
+The boulder below marks the spot as Acrigg’s Falls.
+Acrigg’s Falls is one of Exploring PA’s nine best sites in the state for waterfall fans.

 Imagine having this in your backyard!
 Many of the rocks and large boulders were displaced from heavy rains last year.
 This photo is facing north.

 The cabin site is still being cleaned up from last year’s heavy rains.
 Debris is spread throughout the outside of the cabin in piles from the cleanup efforts.

 This moss grows everywhere in the area.
 Located on almost every large rock, creating a very beautiful scenery.